Santa Ramen Review, San Mateo

 San Mateo, CA 94403

 Santa Ramen is a very popular Japanese noodle Ramen restaurant in San Mateo.
+Kazunori Kobayashi is the proprietor of this restaurant along with 2 others in the same city.
 Located in a small shopping mall with a Fresh Choice and JoAnn’s, the restaurant has achieved a legendary cult following and has long lines at both dinner and lunch times.
-We have eaten here many times with our last visit in March 2014.
+We have eaten here many times with our last visit in November 2015.

 There is almost always a line even before the place opens.
 You should arrive about 15 minutes before it opens to ensure you get a seat, otherwise come late and be prepared to wait.
 Lines have grown shorter over the years.
 The main draw is the tasty ramen noodles in various broths.
 If you are not into noodles, avoid this place.
 There are no vegetarian options.